 I’m sure some of you have noticed that widget blinking away on my website telling you exactly how many seconds, minutes, day it is until “Kiss of the Rose” comes out.
 I wonder what happens when we reach zero?
 Does the widget spontaneously explode taking my website with it?
 Or does it start to go backwards?
 I’d better check with my webmistress about that.

-I have lots of great promotional ideas coming up, blogs, contests, giveaways, some of them for signed books others for special goodies I’ve had made just for the launch of this particular series.
+I have lots of great promotional ideas coming up, blogs, contests, giveaways of promotional products, some of them for signed books others for special goodies I’ve had made just for the launch of this particular series.
 I”m also running some contests on Writerspace over June/July and August, so go check them out and enter to win. 🙂

 It’s a very special book to me.
 It was incredibly hard to write because I’d never written a detailed paranormal romance before and I rather lightheartedly embarked on a very ambitious project requiring the building of a Vampire world, a Druid world, Tudor England, a love story-oh and yes, a plot-all in eighty-five thousand words in one book.
 There were moments when I despaired of every getting it right, other moments when I considered sending the advance back so I could get out of writing the flipping thing.
 But I’m glad I stuck with it.
 The end product was far better than I had envisioned.